sappoPrivy/Epilepsy_seizure_detection_using_causal_asymmetries_in_Graph_Neural_Networks/README.md

 root/
 ├── src/  # Python scripts for preprocessing, computing and evaluating ccm scores
-├── docs/  # Documentations such as the thesis report and select few generated illustrations
+├── docs/  # Documentations such as a brief report and select few generated illustrations
 ├── data/  # CHB-MIT dataset is loaded and stored here
+├── processed_data/  # Preprocessed data from CHB-MIT dataset is stored here
+├── output_data/  # CCM output of the preprocessed data
+├── graphs_data/  # Graph datasets is stored here
+├── eval_data/  # Evaluation and performance metric values are stored here
 ├── README.md
 └── .gitignore